furtivegod/Test_Project-Aither/README.md

 The application provides features like:
 - Accessing Google Drive files directly from the dashboard
-- Managing Slack channel messages
+- Viewing Slack channel messages
-- Tracking and resolving Jira issues
+- Viewing Jira issues

 ---